You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Your ski trip

-The first two days are dedicated to discovering some beautiful off-piste itineraries in the resort of Bruson and then above the Cabane Brunet, for a quiet warm-up.
-Then, you will head to the Italian-Swiss border in the Grand Saint Bernard valley: an ideal terrain for ski touring with its wild valleys, very open slopes and splendid panoramas of the most beautiful 4000 m summits between Chamonix, Zermatt and the Mont Rose in Italy.
+You'll discover the Val de Bagnes, above the Cabane Brunet and opposite the ski resort of Verbier, and the Swiss-Italian border in the Grand Saint Bernard valley: an ideal terrain for ski touring with its wild valleys, wide-open slopes and stunning views of the most beautiful 4000 m peaks between Chamonix, Zermatt and Monte Rosa in Italy.

-A high mountain atmosphere to explore, at the heart of the Swiss Wallis and the Alps!
+It's a high-mountain atmosphere that's well worth exploring, right in the heart of the Swiss Valais and the Alps!

 Programme of the ski touring trip in Switzerland:

-Ski back down to the village of Lourtier in the early afternoon, then get out the skins and climb to the Cabane Brunet, where you will have dinner and spend the night.
+Ski back down to the refuge, where you will spend the night.

 Ski touring time: about 5 to 6 hours